Area and Global Studies Mentorship Program

 - throughout the year, the mentor will be the go-to person for questions about getting assistance with research, writing, publication, and other forms of dissemination.
 The mentor will also offer to read and comment on the mentees work, or find a person with more appropriate expertise to do so, and attend if possible any scholarly presentations the mentee might give on campus.

-- all tenure-track, visiting, affiliate, and adjunct faculty are expected to attend all regular unit meetings and work towards familiarizing themselves with university, college and unit faculty policies;
+- all tenure-track, visiting, affiliate, and adjunct faculty are expected to attend all regular department meetings and work towards familiarizing themselves with university, college and department faculty policies;

 - there are no expectations for tenure-track faculty to serve or participate in college or university committees during their first year of appointment; however,